 Best spring cleaning refrigerator deals in 2023: Wayfair has Samsung refrigerators on sale for Way Day 2023

 The internet is full of great spring appliance deals.
-Wayfair's biggest sale of the year is on now.
+Wayfair's biggest sale of the year has been extended through April 28.
 It includes slashed prices on top-rated Samsung and GE refrigerators, dishwashers, washers and dryers, couches, beds, outdoor furniture, kitchen gadgets and a whole lot more.

 The experts at CBS Essentials have rounded up the best on-sale refrigerators from a variety of popular home appliance brands.
 All of these customer-loved fridges feature a four-star rating or higher and include tons of positive reviews.
 Plus, we consulted an appliance expert on how to shop for a refrigerator like a pro.